garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 when I started at Epic 5 years ago, I'm so glad we did.
 There were certainly difficult times during the trip where Gwen was going through a rough patch.
-But there were also so many joyful times.
+But there were also so many more joyful times.
 On returnign, I've told many people that we had a great trip and I think that is truly a testament to Gwen.

-TODO (this sentence to finish things off): We were able to see all of the things that we wanted to see.

-Her flexibility as a nine-month old never left us in a state of "today is shot" and we were forutnate to do basically all of the major things that we set out to do.

-## what we wish we knew
-- packnplay in Nice
-- talk about how some things didn't end up looking as I expected
-   - trains were not super fun
-   - bassinet on the plane
-   - navigating Paris.
-Just hte stroller dilema
-   - logistics of Gwen eating and sleeping (at the tour especially)
-- talk about the things that went suprisingly well
-   - her sleeping on the plane
+Her flexibility allowed us to experience everything we had hoped for.